Juhyung8371/2D-Sandbox-Game/README.md

 # 2D Sandbox Game Engine from scratch

 ## Define the Problem and Proposed Solution
-I love playing with AI, and that made me want to have a versatile and resourceful playground.
+I love playing with AI, which made me want a versatile and resourceful playground.
 To achieve that, I needed a game engine with full access to everything in the game.
 Therefore, I made a 2D sandbox game engine from scratch with Java.